kubi3r/mc-honeypot/README.md

 add the --webhook {URL} argument to send logs to a webhook

 add the --server-icon {PATH} argument to use the server icon at the path

-also it runs on a single thread so it kinda sucks